basilhayek/basilhayek.github.io/_drafts/2020-11-23-notion-book-queue.md

 ## The idea

-I have a little SMS app that I call "MyScribe" which is an extremely rudimentary list building app.
+I built a little SMS app that I call "MyScribe" that is a rudimentary list building app.
 I use it for quick notes, and to catalog my son's ever-expanding collection of Lego.

 My plan is to be able to:
-1. Send an SMS containing an Amazon URL, Good Reads URL, or book title and category tag
+1. Send an SMS to MyScribe containing an Amazon URL, Good Reads URL, or book title and category tag
 2. Have the book information (cover art, title, author) pulled and added to a Notion list

 ### Components